Close

 • VFS Global Centers: Primary visa processing partner in most countries

-• Danish Embassies: Direct applications in select locations
+• Danish Embassies and Consulates: Direct applications in select locations

-• Online Portal: SIRI.dk for residence permits and extensions
+• New to Denmark portal: Online applications for residence permits and extensions

 Required Documentation